sveltia/sveltia-cms/README.md

 1. Sign up for [DeepL API](https://www.deepl.com/pro-api/) and copy your Authentication Key from DeepL’s Account page.
 1. Go back to Sveltia CMS, click on the Account button at the top right corner, then click Settings.
 1. Paste your key to the DeepL API Authentication Key field, and close the Settings dialog.
-1. Open any entry, and you can now translate all fields or individual fields by selecting the Translate menu item.
+1. Open any entry, and you can now translate all fields or individual fields by selecting Translate from the three-dot menu.
 1. If you have upgraded to DeepL API Pro, provide your new Authentication Key in the same way.

 ### Use a random ID for an entry slug